Safe use of metal turning lathes

 Risk

-- Use self-ejecting chuck key.
+- Use a self-ejecting, spring loaded chuck key.

 - Hazard: Chuck jaws unable to securely clamp the workpiece